markterweele/windows-itpro-docs/windows/whats-new/performance-lab/testing-methodology.md

 ### Running the test

-1. The benchmarks are typically located in Graphics sections of the settings within the game (e.g., Shadow of the Tomb Raider: Display and Graphics; Cyberpunk 2077: Graphics, B).
+1. The benchmarks are typically located in Graphics sections of the settings within the game (for example, Shadow of the Tomb Raider: Display and Graphics; Cyberpunk 2077: Graphics, B).

 1. Run benchmark.

 1. When the test is completed, record the results.

-1. Wait 15 minutes before re-running.
+1. Wait 15 minutes before rerunning.

 ## Windows Assessment and Deployment Kit (ADK) Web Browsing / Local Video Playback / Streaming